Thndr

 ↓ Credit product (loan against portfolio) creates the first hard lock-in

 The unlock: Financial memory (Alpha v2, robo-advisory licence pending) + unified cross-market identity (ADGM active, product layer not yet unified) + a credit product (not yet announced).
-When all three are in place, Thndr stops being a brokerage with a good onboarding story and becomes the place where an Egyptian's financial life lives.
-That is a different valuation category.
+When all three are in place, Thndr stops being a brokerage with a good onboarding story and becomes the place where an Egyptian's financial life lives – shifting from transaction-fee dependence to durable, diversified fee streams.
+That is a more defensible business, not just a bigger one.

 Five risks that matter.
 None of them are theoretical.